NCGAS/PonyLinux/installation_instructions.md

 ```
 Troubleshooting
 --------------------
+If you get an error that says 'makeinfo command not found' or ponyinfo not found, you will need to install texinfo using yum or apt.
+If you aren't running as root, you can isntall this manually.

 I've run into errors on some systems (silo at indiana, for example) where ponysay fails at the Compiling step:
 ```
 ::Compiling...